piano fun

 Those are two essential senses for piano playing.

-🎵 Exercises to develop proprioception; Balance ball, balance disc, standing on one leg, catch ball, etc.
+Balance balls, balance discs, standing on one leg, catching a ball, etc.

-🎼 Tactile sensations (tactile sensory processing): sensations received through the skin, or how the brain interprets and uses information from the sense of touch in order to produce delicate touches, such as how much pressure to apply to piano keys.
+🎼 Tactile sensations (tactile sensory processing): sensations received through the skin, or how the brain interprets and uses information from the sense of touch in order to produce delicate touches, such as determining how much pressure to apply to the piano keys.

-🎵 Exercises to develop tactile sensations ; Touching and holding various objects (objects of different hardness, texture, weight, and size)
+Touching and holding various objects (objects of different hardness, texture, weight, and size)